 When you think of Washington, DC, you may think of history, politics, and international affairs.
 While those fields are well represented throughout the region, the US capital is also home to renowned public and private organizations in science, technology, engineering, and math (STEM) sectors, including NASA, the National Institutes of Health (NIH), and numerous non-governmental organizations (NGOs).

-American University’s expanded STEM-eligible degrees for both undergraduate and graduate students provide the skills and real-world work opportunities that help you stand out to employers — and qualify you for the Optional Practical Training (OPT) extension available to STEM degree earners.
+American University’s expanded STEM-eligible degrees for undergraduate students provide the skills and real-world work opportunities that help you stand out to employers — and qualify you for the Optional Practical Training (OPT) extension available to STEM degree earners.

 STEM Degree Programs at American University